TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 divide a robot into groups
 --------------------------------
 In the example above the excavator is modeled as a single group.
-But is this the only way to divide the excavator into groups?
+However it is also possible to divide the excavator into multiple groups.
-The excavator has two actuated states and two virtual states.
-These are the lengths hydraulic cylinders :math:`a_1`,:math:`a_2` and the arm angles :math:`q_1`,:math:`q_2`.
-This can be modeled using two groups one for each cylinder.
-The second group only has to declare the first as its parent, like a :class:`.Transormation` would.
-The advantage of making multiple smaller groups are twofold:
+These groups can then be combined just like transformations.
+Mulitple smaller groups have two advantages over a single large group:

 For one it improves modularity, making it easier to reuse assembly parts.